Faqu22/holbertonschool-simple_shell/README.md

 # Simple-Shell
 The objective of this proyect is to make simple shell

+#Requirements

+General
+	Allowed editors: vi, vim, emacs

+	All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89

+	All your files should end with a new line

+	A README.md file, at the root of the folder of the project is mandatory

+	Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl

+	Your shell should not have any memory leaks

+	No more than 5 functions per file

+	All your header files should be include guarded

+	Use system calls only when you need to

 # List of allowed functions and system calls

 	all functions from strings.h